umobi/AlertFactory/README.md

 }
 ```

-#### 5. Hidden `T` generic type
+#### 5. Hidden `Alert` generic type

-To make your code more easier to read you can create a class that extends AlertFactory and call it without specifying the T parameter all the times.
+To make your code easier to read you can create a class that extends AlertFactory and call it without specifying the Alert parameter all the time.

 ```swift
 import AlertFactory